 Best of all, this device is independent.
 Therefore, if your mobile device loses its connection, the CamRanger has an internal memory to keep shooting.
 Imagine that you are making a timelapse, your sequence would be cut if the camera stops taking pictures in the time frame you've set...

-So the CamRanger is great for many types of photos: timelapses (of the Milky Way, of Star Trails, of a solar or lunar eclipse...), bracketing, focus stacking for macro and landscapes... and many more!
+So the CamRanger is great for many types of photos: timelapses (of the Milky Way, of Star Trails, of solar eclipses or lunar eclipses...), bracketing, focus stacking for macro and landscapes... and many more!

 There are many different types of SD Cards (Secure Digital) depending on their capacity and data transfer speed.

-Both SDHC and SDXC Class 10 cards are ideal for advanced amateur photographers.
+Both SDHC and SDXC Class 10 cards from SanDisk or ProGrade (my favorite brands) are ideal for advanced amateur photographers.
 Their writing performance is good enough to have an acceptably short time interval between two consecutive exposures.

 It might seem this is not that important, but it's vital when shooting timelapses at night or low light conditions, as you want to take the maximum number of photos possible.